Site speed is more important now than ever.

 For example, 60.5% of websites served by a Cachefly CDN (the top-performing CDN) had a fast loading speed, whereas only 16.5% of those served by Akamai had the same.
 In other words, the best CDN performs 3.6x better than the worst.

 How do consumers feel about site speed?

-Here are some site speed statistics that reveal how consumers feel about page loading times.
+Some site speed statistics reveal how consumers feel about page loading times.

 Do consumers care about site speed?